dcunited001/dcunited001.github.io/_posts/2018-03-05-semioteleological-revolution-a-sociophysical-phase-change.md

   so the language is clear henceforth.
   - (move this distinction to the other article)

+- seize the power of ideas, thought and knowledge, to return (providence to the people)

 ### [The Triumvarate of Sociphysical Resources: Social, Financial and Informational](#the-triumvarate-of-sociophysical-resources-social-financial-and-informational)